adoptium/emt4j/README.md

 - `-t` : the target JDK version.
 11 and 17 are supported.

 - `-priority` : the minimum rule priority. p1, p2, p3 and p4 are supported.
-Default is no set.
+The default is not set.

 - `-p` : the report format, HTML, TXT, and JSON are supported.
 Default is HTML

 - `-o` : the output file name (the default name is 'report').

-- `-v` : print more detail messages.
+- `-v` : print more detailed messages.

 ## Other Documents